getloom/loom/README.md

 We also publish [our vocabulary as a JSON Schema](/src/static/schemas/vocab.json).

 ## using `@feltjs/felt-server` as a library

+> support for this coming soon - it's published to npm but not yet usable

 [`@feltjs/felt-server`](https://www.npmjs.com/package/@feltjs/felt-server)
 can be installed as a library on npm to make custom servers: